mpram/IoT_Academy/README.md

 ### Academy

-After completing this course participants will be able to
+After completing this course participants will be able to:
-•	Understand IoT Solutions through a hands-on experience.
+- Understand IoT Solutions through a hands-on experience.
-•	Understand connectivity protocols, analyze and visualize telemetry data to incorporate predictive maintenance among other algorithms.
+- Understand connectivity protocols, analyze and visualize telemetry data to incorporate predictive maintenance among other algorithms.
-•	Understand Edge Intelligence: components, deployments and patterns.
+- Understand Edge Intelligence: components, deployments and patterns.
-•	Understand PaaS services involved in IoT Architectures.
+- Understand PaaS services involved in IoT Architectures.
-•	Understand Security and monitoring involved in IoT Implementations.
+- Understand Security and monitoring involved in IoT Implementations.

-### Requiremnts to Attende the Academy
+### Requirements to attend the Academy

-- By invitation only.Limited seats.
+- By invitation only.
+Limited seats.
 - The academy is delivered remotely, and we expect participants to actively participate throughout the day.
 - Bring two IoT business cases that you want to work during the academy to support your organization.